-'Blue Smoke' written by Ruru Karaitiana, performed by Jackie Clarke
+'Blue Smoke' performed by Jackie Clarke, written by Ruru Karaitiana

-'Cheryl Moana Marie' written by Nat Kipner & John Rowles, performed by John Rowles
+'Cheryl Moana Marie' performed by John Rowles, written by Nat Kipner & John Rowles

 '1905' written & performed by Shona Laing

-'I See Red' written by Tim Finn, Neil Finn, Eddie Rayner, Malcolm Green & Noel Crombie, performed by Tim Finn
+'I See Red' performed by Tim Finn, written by Split Enz (Tim Finn, Neil Finn, Eddie Rayner, Malcolm Green & Noel Crombie)